-If you would like to meet for a coffee (it is on me), just drop me a line.
-I know several excellent coffee shops in Pittsburgh that you would not want to miss :)
+If you want to meet in person for a coffee in Pittsburgh (it is on me), drop me a line ☕

 Carnegie Mellon University